sogibak/sogibak.github.io/README.md

 # practice
-This is my first project to adapt to github
+Hello!
+This is my first project to adapt to github.

+With no anxiety, with no hesitation.

+Oh yea and nay